 Each resident has the right to choose their own physician, and some doctors may be willing to come to our facility to see your loved one.
-Our Medical Director is Dr. Stacey Goodrich from Tecumseh; he routinely visits our facility and may be willing to assume the role of Primary Care Physician if the resident desires.
+Our Medical Director is Dr. Benjamin Biehl from Tecumseh.
+He routinely visits our facility and may be willing to assume the role of Primary Care Physician if the resident desires.

-The medications are dispensed to the residents according to the physician orders and documented in their chart.
+Medications are dispensed to the residents according to the physician orders and documented in their chart.
 Medications are provided, set up and labeled by Lake Crest Pharmacy of Adams, NE.
 Lake Crest is able to work with most of the Medicare D Drug Plans, Medicaid, and VA prescription plans.
 There may be instances where a resident utilizes over the counter or non-prescription medications or herbal products.
-All medicinal products used in our facility must have a physician order and pharmacy label on it; for this reason, we ask that family do not bring "medications" not ordered for the resident.
+All medicinal products used in our facility must have a physician order and pharmacy label on it.
+For this reason, we ask that family do not bring "medications" not ordered for the resident.

 Each apartment has a shower, which the resident may use at their discretion.
 We highly encourage that our staff person assist the resident with a weekly whirlpool.
 If a resident requests more showers or whirlpools with assistance, there is an additional charge.

-Additional medical services that are offered include visits with a Podiatrist that comes to our facility to provide nail and foot care; psychiatric consults to assists with depression, anxiety or behaviors; local dental and chiropractice services can be arranged; and lab work can be drawn at our facility by qualified nursing staff and sent to a lab.
-Some services may incur additional charges, please ask if you have questions.
+Additional medical services that are offered include visits with a Podiatrist that comes to our facility to provide nail and foot care and psychiatric consults to assists with depression, anxiety or behaviors.
+Local dental and chiropractice services can be arranged.
+Lab work can be drawn at our facility by qualified nursing staff and sent to a lab.
+Some services may incur additional charges.
+Please ask if you have questions.

 It is our goal to maintain a safe working and living environment for everyone on our healthcare campus.
 We practice emergency drills to ensure readiness and training for both employees and resdients, maintaining a calm atmosphere to reduce the stress and percieved danger.

-For more information on Gold Crest's Assisted Living, please contact Michelle Denker, RN, RAC-CT, CDP, ADON at email@example.com.
+For more information on Gold Crest's Assisted Living, please contact Michelle Denker, RN, RAC-CT, CDP, DON at email@example.com.

 Each resident may have a telephone in their room.
 If they choose to have this service, they need to contact a telephone services provider of their choice.
 We also have designated phones for the residents to use to promote their privacy, available upon request.
 For hearing impaired residents, a volume enhancer may be applied to the phone to assist with their hearing.
 This device is kept at the skilled nurse’s station.

-Each resident has the choice of recieving beaty/barber shop services in house.
-Appointments can be made on a weekly, bi-weekly, or whatever schedule they prefer.
-These charges are added to the resident billing each month.
+Each resident has the choice of recieving beauty/barber shop services in house.
+Appointments can be made on a weekly, bi-weekly, or a customized schedule of their preference.
+These charges are added to the resident's billing each month.

 Gold Crest welcomes visitors.
 We believe it is important to maintain the abilities of our residents through their contacts and relations.
-Residents may receive visits from anyone they wish, and we do not have set visiting hours.
+Residents may receive visits from anyone they wish.
+We do not have set visiting hours.
 Special rooms in the Center have been designated as visiting rooms to provide comfort and privacy.